 Most universities in South Korea accept candidate portfolios via email or through a special application form on the school's website.

 Korean is an advantage and not a requirement for international students.
 A large proportion of educational programs require instruction in English.
-Thus, the candidate, in any case, will need a certificate confirming the proficiency level in language: TOEFL or IELTS - in English, TOPIK - in Korean.
+Thus, the candidate will need, in any case, a certificate confirming the level of proficiency in the language: TOEFL or IELTS - in English, TOPIK - in Korean.

 Testing is the main way of selecting worthy applicants.
 In South Korea, essays and written recommendations are mistrusted.
 They are considered difficult to evaluate objectively.
 That is why the essay writing service reddit reviews are mostly from the US and European students.